mejia-dev/capstone-time-tracker/Timetracker.md

 		* Scrum feat.
 Robo-Erik.
 	* 9:13am PST -
 		* Working on downgrading NVM to 1.1.11.
+			* Attempted to downgrade directly.
+Did not work.
+			* Attempted to uninstall.
+Noted that uninstalling would remove all global packages.
+Attempted a manual overwrite of version 1.1.11 again.
+This seemed to work.
+Attempted manual upgrade to 1.1.12.
+Still not working.
+Went through manual overwrite process down to 1.1.11 again.
+Will stay on this version for now.
+Confirmed functionality.
+		* Installed Node.js version 20.11.1 through NVM.
+All set to use.
+		* Continued watching Angular video.
+			* Installed `@angular/cli`
+			* Ran into some issues getting installation to work, but got version 17.2.3 installed successfully.

 * 2024-03-11
 	* 7:45am PST - 8:30am PST